TheGiwi/george-mutambuka/src/content/bag-render.md

   ]
 ---

-Fashion and accessories I created using CLO 7 and Blender.
+The software I use to create apparel and accessories visualizations are CLO 7, Blender and DaVinci Resolve.